-Over the past decades, there has been a drastic change in the lifestyle of people.
+Over the past decades, there has been a drastic change in people’s lifestyles.
 Technology and electronics have become an integral part of the everyday life.
 There are gadgets everywhere, right from homes to cars and offices.
 Technology has made lives easier, faster and a lot more convenient than before.
 But these benefits of technology have come with its fair share of disadvantages.
-Growing dependence on gadgets has increased the amount of e-waste produced on a daily basis.
-A survey by United Nations reveals that more than 50 million tons of electronic waste is generated each year.
+Growing dependence on gadgets has increased the amount of e-waste produced daily.
+A survey by the United Nations reveals that more than 50 million tons of electronic waste is generated each year.
 Managing, disposing and treating this e-waste has become a serious concern for the administration.
-Almost 75 percent of e-waste produced is going into incinerators and landfills, instead of being recycled.
-It is important to understand the serious problems posed by continuous generation of e-waste and their management.
+Almost 75 per cent of e-waste produced goes into incinerators and landfills instead of being recycled.
+It is important to understand the serious problems posed by the continuous generation of e-waste and its management.

 What is e-waste?

 E-waste is the acronym for electronic waste and describes used, discarded electrical and electronic items.
-Any used electrical or electronic device that is available for reuse, recycling, resale or disposal is also categorized as e-waste.
-If these devices are not processed properly, it results in pollution of environment.
-The rate at which people are using electronic devices ensures that large amount of e-waste is being generated every minute.
+Any electrical or electronic device that is used for reuse, recycling, resale, or disposal is also categorized as e-waste.
+If these devices are not processed properly, they will result in environmental pollution.
+The rate at which people are using electronic devices ensures that a large amount of e-waste is being generated every minute.
 Not just mobile and electronic devices, appliances like television sets, air conditioners, refrigerators and more also contribute to e-waste.
 Lead and other materials present have hazardous environmental effects, so simply dumping them into landfills is not the solution.

 E-waste contains hazardous components like cadmium, brominated flame retardants, lead and more.
 Leaking of these materials into landfills can cause serious pollution problems.